 Reporting childcare costs

 Each month you’ll need to tell the DWP what you’ve paid in childcare.
-85% of this (up to the maximum – see below) will then be added to your next Universal Credit payment.
+A Childcare Costs Element of 85% of this (up to the maximum – see below) will then be included in your maximim UC award next time it is assessed.

 Report your costs as soon as you can to make sure you get paid back.